Step 1: Meet your default python

 ls into any of these folders, you will find a bunch of modules

-the main job of brew is to make it easier to install packages to your mac
+Homebrew is a great installer for Mac and its main job is to make it easier to install packages.

-brew hosts its package information here as “formulae“. (get it? a brew formula?)
+"brew" hosts its package information here as “formulae“.

 So what happens when I run brew install?